Rifqio/simple-rag-implementation/assets/employees/Samantha Greene.md

   Recognized for substantial improvement in employee relations management and contributions to company culture, leading to a well-deserved increase.

 ## Other HR Notes
-- Samantha Greene has expressed interest in pursuing an HR certification (SHRM-CP) to further her career growth within Jasa Raharja Putera.
+- Samantha Greene has expressed interest in pursuing an HR certification (SHRM-CP) to further her career growth within BPJS Kesehatan.
-- Participated in Jasa Raharja Putera's employee wellness program, promoting mental health resources among staff.
+- Participated in BPJS Kesehatan's employee wellness program, promoting mental health resources among staff.
-- Actively volunteers with local nonprofits and encourages staff involvement in community outreach programs, enhancing Jasa Raharja Putera's corporate social responsibility initiatives.
+- Actively volunteers with local nonprofits and encourages staff involvement in community outreach programs, enhancing BPJS Kesehatan's corporate social responsibility initiatives.

-Samantha Greene is a valuable asset to Jasa Raharja Putera, continuously working on professional development and contributing to a supportive workplace culture.
+Samantha Greene is a valuable asset to BPJS Kesehatan, continuously working on professional development and contributing to a supportive workplace culture.